shap-po/selene-modpacker/readme.md

 ![](images/screenshot.png)

 Color of buttons matches the color of mod provider.
-Eg. ModRinth's buttons are green and CurseForge's are orange.
+Eg. Modrinth's buttons are green and CurseForge's are orange.

 ## Installation